LEP Major Projects

 The project is delivering 39 FTE construction jobs and 98 ongoing jobs.
 Its value is £1.4 million of construction‐related Gross Value Added and £13.4 million of town centre GVA economic value.

-The Business Enterprise Centre facilities are fully occupied.
-Utilisation: 22 19 business tenants, currently employing 73 people.
-In addition there are 30 virtual tenants and 4,242 trainees have attended training organisation events.
+- Business Enterprise Centre facilities fully occupied, utilisation: 24 business tenants, currently employing 84 people; 34 virtual tenants; 4,242 trainees attended training organisation events.

 Rugeley Flood Storage Area